Payback Period Calculator

 How to Calculate a Payback Period

-When businesses choose to make an investment, they will do so with the goal of eventually breaking even.
+When businesses choose to make an investment, they will do so with the goal of eventually making a profit.
 This means that, at some point in time, they will end up with more money than they have in the status quo.

 Of course, breaking even isn’t something that happens overnight.
 Depending on the nature of the investment, there will usually be a considerable amount of time that passes before the business is able to reach its breakeven point.